User Login & RESTful API¶

 2. Write user model¶

-The user’s login registration API, of course, revolves around the “user”.
-Before developing the API, we first write the user’s data model.
+The user APIs depends on the "user", so before developing the API, we should write the user’s data model.
 We open user/models.py

 and write